mlikhitha33-ship-it/ercot-price-forecasting/README.md

 The immediate levers are training longer (30+ epochs), extending the lookback window to 168 hours so the model can actually see same-hour-last week and adding external features: ERCOT load forecasts, wind generation and natural gas futures.
 These three changes alone would likely close most of the gap against the naive baseline.

-Beyond that: a two-stage model that handles spike hours separately from routine hours, quantile regression for prediction intervals instead of point forecasts and rolling walk-forward cross-validation to get a more reliable read on how the model generalizes across different market conditions.
+Beyond that: a two-stage model that handles spike hours separately from routine hours, quantile regression for prediction intervals instead of point forecasts and rolling walk-forward cross validation to get a more reliable read on how the model generalizes across different market conditions.

 ---